grame-cncm/faustcourse/session2/Lesson1.md

 the meaning of a program, what it does (as you will see Faust programs are like audio circuits that produce and transform audio signals).
 * You will learn also how to navigate between all these different representations.
-At the beginning, you will often start by drawing a block-diagram before coding it in Faust.
+For example at the beginning, you will often start by drawing a block-diagram before coding it in Faust.

 There are others things that you will have to learn like _libraries_,